iBrokeTheCode/orm-deep-dive/notes/lesson-07.md

 ### N+1 Problem

+The N+1 problem in Django ORM occurs when your application makes more database queries than necessary to fetch related data.

+- You make one initial query to get a list of objects (let's say, 'N' objects like restaurants).
+- Then, for each of those 'N' objects, your code tries to fetch related information (like ratings for each restaurant) using separate individual queries.
+- This results in a total of 1 (initial query) + N (additional queries), hence the name N+1 problem.
+- This can lead to performance issues and slow down your application, especially with a large number of related objects.
+- Django provides tools like `prefetch_related` and `select_related` to optimize these queries and avoid the N+1 problem

 > [!NOTE]
 > N+1 Problem is
 > In this case, many queries are executed (most of them are very similar and only change the ID)